giacomoferretti/ffapi-project/README.md

 ownerUsername: Your Telegram username (Not necessary)
 adminIds: [id, ...]
 (Not necessary)
 templatesFolder: The name of the folder containing the templates
+proxyEnabled: Enables and disables generating coupons through a proxy
+proxyUrl: URL of the proxy, if enabled
 ```

 ## Running the bot